 Returned Checks.
-A charge of \$35 is assessed for each returned check.
+A charge equal to the amount of the bank's NSF charge plus \$35 will be assessed for each returned check.
 Students with multiple returned checks may lose the privilege of paying by check.

-Collection Costs.
-Balances outstanding at the end of the semester after which the student is no longer enrolled will begin accruing interest at an annual rate of 18%.
-Accounts with outstanding balances 60 days after the student is no longer enrolled may be submitted to a collection agency.
-All charges associated with the collection of the overdue account are the student's responsibility.
+Collection Costs: Balances outstanding at the end of the semester after which a student is no longer enrolled will begin accruing interest at the annual rate of 18%.
+Accounts with outstanding balances 60 days after the student is no longer enrolled may be assigned to a collection agency.
+All charges associated with the collection of the overdue account are the responsibility of the student.